 Special Events and Projects:

-Create and manage special events and projects as assigned by leadership in the Office of Student Success and Academic Services; and
+Create and manage special events and projects as assigned by leadership in the Office of Student Success and Academic Services.

 Bachelor's degree, or an equivalent combination of education and experience;

-Experience with Microsoft Word, Excel, Access and PowerPoint; WordPress; and in the use of the Internet; and
+Experience with Microsoft Word, Excel, Access and PowerPoint; WordPress; and use of the Internet; and

 Ability to manage multiple tasks and work independently.